julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **Guardian of graves and shadows.**

-Feared and revered, wormwood’s scent alone was said to drive off spirits of the restless dead.
+Feared and revered, wormwood’s scent alone was said to **drive off spirits of the restless dead**.

 Eastern European cemeteries were once rimmed with this bitter plant.
-In Balkan and Greek rites, it was used to repel madness and misfortune.
+In Balkan and Greek rites, it was **used to repel madness and misfortune**.
 Caribbean spiritualists burn it in protective smoke rituals to cleanse spaces heavy with old pain.

 Its ally, Artemisia annua, shares its ghost-walking strength.